mre/endler.dev/content/2025/choosing-rust/index.md

 It's not about chasing hype but about long-term investment in software quality.
 As more companies successfully adopt Rust every day, it increasingly becomes the default choice for many new projects.

-If you're interested in learning more about using Rust in production, check out my [blog](https://corrode.dev/blog) or listen to the [Rust in Production podcast](https://corrode.dev/podcast/).
+If you're interested in learning more about using Rust in production, check out [my other blog](https://corrode.dev/blog) or listen to the [Rust in Production podcast](https://corrode.dev/podcast/).

 Oh, and if you know someone who posts such takes, please forward them this post.